How much does insurance go up with one point?

 We will help explain everything about the points system.
 We will discuss how much your car insurance goes up after one point and car insurance with five points, four points car insurance, etc. Different types of auto insurance companies react differently to points.
 For example, you may lose your Geico auto insurance discounts if they are your provider.

 How much is a point worth on auto insurance?
-Depending on the state and auto insurance company, your insurance can increase between ten and 38 percent.
+Depending on the state and auto insurance company, a one-point insurance increase will be between 10% and 38%.
 The average cost of auto insurance with one point on your license is $306 per month.

 It’s possible.
 Too many speeding tickets will drive up your auto insurance rates.
 If you get too many moving violations, your car insurance company may cancel your policy or choose not to renew your old policy.